john-science/john-science.github.io/_posts/2015-05-11-the-most-famous-photograph.md

 layout: post
 title: "The Most Famous Photograph"
 tags: [Photography]
-summary: The most famous photograph of all time.
+summary: What can we really learn from the most famous photograph of all time?
 ---
 {% include JB/setup %}

-> What is fame?

-I am not talking about the *best* photograph in the world.
-It is hard to measure that.
-So this is all about numbers.
-In this case, the most *famous* photograph in the world is the one that has seen by the most people.

-So, what photograph is that?
+Like a lot of people, after I bought my first camera I started looking at the work of famous photographers.
+It seemed natural enough.
+At some point, an un-fair question occurred to me.
+What the most famous photograph of all time?

+It turns out, this photograph has been seen by more people than any other:

 ![Bliss](https://upload.wikimedia.org/wikipedia/en/7/7d/Bliss.png)

-This was the default Windows XP background.
-And by virtue of that alone at least a billion people have seen it [[citation needed]](https://xkcd.com/285/).
-In fact, as late as July, 2013, [25 percent](http://www.zdnet.com/article/how-long-before-microsoft-windows-xp-disappears/) of all the desktop computers on the planet still ran Windows XP.
+[Bliss](https://en.wikipedia.org/wiki/Bliss_%28image%29) was the default background for Windows XP.
+By virtue of that alone at least a billion people have seen it [[citation needed]](https://xkcd.com/285/).
+Even as late as 2013, [25 percent](http://www.zdnet.com/article/how-long-before-microsoft-windows-xp-disappears/) of all the desktop computers on the planet still ran Windows XP.

-As luck would have it, I used to live a short 15-minute drive away from the place in Sonoma where this photograph was taken.
-And when I got my first camera I would stop by that sunny little spot on the side of the road and try to recreate this photograph.
+I felt lucky.
+I lived only 15-minutes away from the place in Sonoma, California where the photo was taken.
+I would drive out there at lunch and on weekends with my first camera and try to recreate the image.

 My first attempts were uninspiring:

 <img src="https://c2.staticflickr.com/6/5546/12732868423_07086b58e3_n.jpg"
 srcset="https://c2.staticflickr.com/6/5546/12732868423_07086b58e3_m.jpg 240w,